Aliases for IMPDH2 Gene

 GeneCards Summary for IMPDH2 Gene

 IMPDH2 (IMP (Inosine 5'-Monophosphate) Dehydrogenase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include RNA binding and adenyl nucleotide binding.
+Diseases associated with IMPDH2 include retinitis pigmentosa.
+Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+GO annotations related to this gene include RNA binding and oxidoreductase activity.
 An important paralog of this gene is GMPR.

 UniProtKB/Swiss-Prot for IMPDH2 Gene

 Catalyzes the conversion of inosine 5-phosphate (IMP) to xanthosine 5-phosphate (XMP), the first committed and rate-limiting step in the de novo synthesis of guanine nucleotides, and therefore plays an important role in the regulation of cell growth.
 Could also have a single-stranded nucleic acid-binding activity and could play a role in RNA and/or DNA metabolism.
 It may also have a role in the development of malignancy and the growth progression of some tumors